DeBraid/medicine/plant-based-diet.md

 Cereal grains, especially when refined (such as white wheat flour and white rice) are also acid-forming, and are worse than meat.
 No salt, wheat (in all forms including wholegrain), or oils.

+## Meat

+Some meat is OK.
+5-20% of calories average adult.
+For athletes and physically active individuals consuming more protein is recommended.

+Organ meats are under-appreciated source of nutrient and should be consumed regularly.
+Fresh seafood is an excellent food choice.

+For these reasons I don't advocate eliminating or avoiding meat unless you are suffering from severe heart conditions or other cardiovascular diseases, and/or have auto-immune dysfunction (IBS/IBD, skin conditions, etc.  See Autoimmune disease protocol below).

 ## Juicing

 > Drinking the freshly extracted juices of vegetables is the fastest way to obtain the nutrients necessary to restore the human body to health.